Learning of Colors from Color Names: Distribution and Point Estimation: Appendix

 Of the 16 color-spaces considered, it can be seen that the HSV exhibits the strongest signs of conditional independence -- under this (mildly flawed) metric.
 More properly put, it exhibits the weakest signs of non-independence.
 This includes being significantly less correlated than other spaces featuring circular channels such as HSL and HSI.

-Our overall work makes the conditional independence assumption, much like n-gram language models making Markov assumption.
+Our overall work makes the conditional independence assumption, much like n-gram language models make the Markov assumption.
 The success of the main work indicates that the assumption does not cause substantial issues.